-Almost two thirds of the recruited inmates were in prison for one year or more.
-Among them, around 3% reported to have had a lifetime experience of injecting drug for pleasure.
-However, only 6% of those with lifetime experience reported last injecting episode within three months of preceding the survey.
-More than half (59%) reported use of sterile needle/ syringe during their last injecting episode while 34% reported sharing of used needle/syringe.
+Almost two-thirds of the recruited inmates were in prison for one year or more.
+Among them, around 3% reported to have had a lifetime experience of injecting drugs for pleasure.
+However, only 6% of those with lifetime experience reported having their last injecting episode being within three months of preceding the survey.
+More than half (59%) reported using sterile needle/ syringe during their last injecting episode, while 34% reported sharing of used needle/syringe.